Romain96/Romain96.github.io/_pages/cv.md

 * Member of the Association of ICube's Young Researchers (AJCI) since 2021-10-07
 * Secretary of the AJCI from 2021-07-10 to 2022-12-31
 * Elected member of the administrative council of the AJCI from 2021-10-07 to 2024-04-23
-* AJCI representative to the [Data Sciences and Knowledge (SDC)](https://sdc.icube.unistra.fr/en/index.php/Home) team of ICube from 2021-10-07 to 2024-04-23
+* AJCI representative to the [Data Science and Knowledge (SDC)](https://sdc.icube.unistra.fr/en/index.php/Home) team of ICube from 2021-10-07 to 2024-04-23